 The money comes out of their account as long as they keep their short position open, and you get a deposit equal to what you would have received in actual dividend income.
-Since the cash is not actually dividend income, you can't treat it as qualified dividend income.
+Since the cash is not actually a dividend, it is treated as ordinary income.
 Instead of paying the low dividend tax rate, you'll have to pay your personal income tax rate.

 Pennsylvania Department of Banking and Securities.
 "The Basics for Investing in Stocks."
 Pages 2-8.
 Accessed Mar.
 6, 2020.